3052/drm/blog/2025/11/pssh/readme.md

-# pssh
+# PSSH

-1. MPD content ID
+1. get `default_KID` from MPD
-2. MPD key ID
+https://ctv.ca MPD is missing PSSH

+2. check if MPD has PSSH, check if PSSH has content ID https://hulu.com poisons the PSSH so we only want content ID

-3. initialization content ID
+3. check if initialization has PSSH, check if PSSH has content ID
-4. initialization key ID

-## 1

-we need key ID

-## 2
+## to do

+1. add DASH `default_KID`
+done

+2. remove MP4 tenc
+done

+3. remove MP4 schi
+done